apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ohtani, Betts lead way as L.A. puts Mets on brink**
+**‘Ton of’ Steelers don’t agree with benching Justin Fields for Russell Wilson: NFL insider**

-You can read more about it [here](https://www.espn.com/mlb/story/_/id/41859232/dodgers-roll-mets-game-4-take-3-1-lead-nlcs).
+You can read more about it [here](https://nypost.com/2024/10/18/sports/ton-of-steelers-dont-agree-with-possible-justin-fields-benching-nfl-insider/).

 ## Requirements
 - Python 3.8